Lombok: Religion

 The Nagarakertagama, the 14th-century palm leaf poem that was found on Lombok places the island as one of the vassals of the Majapahit empire.
 This manuscript contained detailed descriptions of the Majapahit Kingdom and also affirmed the importance of Hindu-Buddhism in the Majapahit empire by describing temple, palaces and several ceremonial observances.

 Christianity is practised by a small minority including some ethnic Chinese and immigrants from Bali and East Nusa Tenggara.
 There are Roman Catholic churches and parishes in Ampenan, Mataram, Praya and Tanjung.
 There is a catholic hospital in Mataram as well.
 Two Buddhist temples can be visited in and around Tanjung where about 800 Buddhists live.

 The history of a small Arab community in Lombok has history dating back to early settlement by traders from Yemen.
 The community is still evident mainly in Ampenan, the old Port of Mataram.
 Due to the siting of a UNHCR refugee centre in Lombok some refugees from middle eastern countries have intermarried with Lombok people.

-A non-orthodox Islamic group found only on Lombok are the Wektu Telu ("Three times"), who pray three times daily, instead of the five times stipulated in the Quran.
+A non-orthodox Islamic group found only on Lombok are the Wektu Telu ("Three times"), who performed three obligatory daily prayers (Salah) instead of five observed by majority of Muslim elsewhere.
 Waktu Telu beliefs are entwined with animism, and is influenced not only by Islam, but also Hinduism and pantheistic beliefs.
 There are also remnants of Boda who maintain native Sasak beliefs and could be representative of an original Sasak culture, undiluted by later Islamic influences.

 Many influences of animist belief prevail within the Sasak people, most of whom believe in the existence of spirits or ghosts.
 They regard both food and prayer as indispensable whenever they seek to communicate with spirits, including the dead and ritualistic traditional practices endure.
 Traditional magic is practised to ward off evil and illness and to seek solutions to disputations and antipathy.
 Magic may be practised by an individual alone but normally a person experienced in such things is sought out to render a service.
 Normally money or gifts are made to this person and the most powerful practitioners are treated with considerable respect.